-Unity Gardens is pleased to announce the 13 community groups that will receive funding to undertake native gardening projects in Anne Arundel County during Fall 2020.
-This month, Unity Gardens awarded almost $12,000 in small grants to homeowners’ associations, places of worship, and local nonprofits to complete citizen-led conservation landscaping projects in the Chesapeake Bay watershed.
-These projects will be undertaken by communities who have planned safe, socially-distant outdoor events that utilize small groups of volunteers, and are in accordance with state guidelines around Covid-19.
+Unity Gardens is pleased to announce the community groups that will receive funding to undertake native gardening projects in Anne Arundel County during Fall 2021.
+This month, Unity Gardens awarded almost $10,000 in small grants to homeowners’ associations, places of worship, and local nonprofits to complete citizen-led conservation landscaping projects in the Chesapeake Bay watershed.

 Unity Garden’s mission is to empower and educate diverse Anne Arundel County communities to create and sustain healthy ecological spaces that enhance life, one native garden at a time.

 The following projects will take place this fall with Unity Gardens Grant Funds:

 Chesapeake Bay Foundation Bioretention Rehabilitation and Conservation Landscape

 This project will restore and rehabilitate an existing stormwater management area (bioretention) by removing invasive plant species and vines and installing a 1,550 square foot conservation landscape consisting of native trees, shrubs, and perennials.

 Crofton Civic Association – A Pollinator Paradise at Swann Park

 The Crofton Civic Association and enSprout are partnering to rejuvenate our community’s connection to nature by establishing and maintaining a new pollinator garden at Swann Park in Crofton, Maryland.
 If awarded this grant, our educational program will target the community’s families, teaching them how to contribute to a healthy, sustainable ecosystem through environmental stewardship.